Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 Design Example: Using AXI GPIO
 ===============================

-The design example uses PL-based AXI GPIO interfaces to control the LEDs on the board based on a Linux application `gpiotest`.
-To utilize the four Super Logic Regions (SLR) available in the VPK180 SSIT device, the PL AXI GPIO interface paths for LED0, LED1 ,LED2 and LED3 are routed via SLR-0, SLR-1, SLR-2 and SLR-3 respectively.
+The design example uses PL-based AXI GPIO interfaces to control the LEDs on the board using a Linux application (``gpiotest``).
+To utilize the four Super Logic Regions (SLR) available in the VPK180 SSI technology device, the PL AXI GPIO interface paths for LED0, LED1, LED2, and LED3 are routed via SLR-0, SLR-1, SLR-2, and SLR-3, respectively.

-The RPU application uses the PL-based AXI UART lite to print the debug messages on the AXI UART console instead of using the PS UART console.
+The RPU bare-metal example application uses the PL-based AXI UART lite to print the debug messages on the AXI UART console instead of using the PS UART console.

 The steps to configure the following are described in this design example:

-- Versal |reg| ACAP CIPS IP core configuration for SSIT devices.
+- Versal |reg| ACAP CIPS IP core configuration for SSI technology devices.

-- NoC (DDR) IP Core configuration and related connections required for SSIT devices.
+- NoC (DDR) IP Core configuration and related connections required for SSI technology devices.

-- Configure AXI GPIO and AXI UART PL IPs and related connections to the CIPS via PS and PL interfaces
+- Configure AXI GPIO and AXI UART PL IPs and related connections to the CIPS via PS and PL interfaces.

 Versal ACAP CIPS IP core Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~